Diabetes and Elderly People

 Water-based activities such as swimming or water aerobics place less stress on your feet and joints.
 Look for special classes at your local health club, or swim center where you can exercise with other people.
 Other nonweight-bearing activities include chair exercises .

 Many people find using an exercise ball is more comfortable than a weight bench.
 Or you can perform simple strength training exercises in a chair.

 If you opt to invest in home exercise equipment, check the weight guidelines and if possible try the equipment out first to make sure it’s a comfortable fit.

 While strength training at home, it’s important to ensure you’re maintaining good posture and performing each exercise correctly.
 Schedule a session with a personal trainer or ask a knowledgeable friend or relative to check it out.

 To exercise successfully with limited mobility, illness, or weight problems, start by getting medical clearance.
 Talk to your doctor, physical therapist, or other health care provider about activities suitable for your medical condition or mobility issue.

 Emotional Aspects of Diabetes In Elderly People

-Inevitable physical and psychosocial changes occur as people enter old age.
-The senior years are a developmental phase of life with its own unique challenges that affect the management of both diabetes and depression.
+Inevitable physical and social changes occur as people enter old age.
+The senior years have their challenges that affect people’s diabetic management!